(PART 1) Automation is No Longer a Question of If – or When; It’s How Fast

 - Typical employees spend up to 50% of their time each day looking for documents.

 Now let’s think about the invoices.
 How many invoices does your business receive per month?
 What format do they arrive in?
 Email?
 Paper?
-Many accounts payable processes are still manual, paper-based, and take 35 days or more to complete the process from receipt to approval.
-They carry the risk of lost documents, late payments, frustrated vendors and stressed employees.
+Many accounts payable processes are still manual, paper-based, and take 35 days or more to complete the process from invoice receipt to approval.
+They carry the risk of lost invoices, late payments, frustrated vendors and stressed employees.
 With AP automation, the 35-day process of getting an invoice processed could be reduced to less than five!